-Located just beyond Freedom Parkway, this project consists of a high-density, mixed-use development on a sensitive urban site.
+This project consists of a high-density, mixed-use development on a sensitive urban site.
 Occupying the last large undeveloped land tract in the historic Inman Park neighborhood, the plan responds to a rich existing neighborhood context.
 A balance of mixed uses and green space will activate and complement this already vibrant area.

-The development will include retail & other commercial spaces, residential apartments, significant open space improvements and a parking structure.
+The development includes retail & other commercial spaces, residential apartments, significant open space improvements and a parking structure.
 Based on the fundamental intentions of the Inman Park Historic District, the concept reflects both appropriate spatial relationships between buildings and to the street.
 The design is compatible with present scale, architectural characteristics and character of this subarea, and will blend harmoniously with its context.